 Think of a garden divided into equal sections.
 You want to plant both roses and lilies in each section.
-Distributive property allows you to calculate the total number of each type of flower needed without having to count each section individually.
+Consider this: distributive property allows you to calculate the total number of each type of flower needed without having to count each section individually.
 It's a fundamental concept that simplifies algebraic expressions and equations, making them easier to solve.
 Mastering distributive property is like having a mathematical superpower, enabling you to tackle complex problems with ease and precision.
 So, let’s explore how to wield this superpower with variables!

 Understanding the Distributive Property with Variables